CutmanMike/twitchy-doom/commands/SpawnItem.md

 Distance - The minimum distance away from the player (in 128 map units) in order for the Actor to spawn.
 Default is 1.
 Distance=Random - Use a random distance.
 Effect - The effect actor to spawn when the Actor is spawned.
 Default is TeleportFog.
-NoLOS - Spawn the actor even if a player is in line of sight.
+NoLOS=true - Spawn the actor even if a player is in line of sight.
 ```

 `Actor` should be a valid Actor class.
 If the class is a RandomSpawner, it will choose an actor from the result of that RandomSpawner.